QuickenLoans/js-concord/CONTRIBUTING.md

 ### Commit Messages

-Commit messages should follow the [commit message format] (included in the root directory of this repository).
+Commit messages should follow the [commit message format] &#40;included in the root directory of this repository&#41;.
 You can set this template as the default text for any commit messages by using the following command:

 ```shell